mdlayher/ynl/Documentation/netlink/netlink-bindings.rst

 wrote netlink code (``name``, ``type``, optional validation constraints like ``len`` and reference to the internal space for nests).

-Note that attribute spaces do not themselves nest, nested attributes refer to their internal space via a ``nested-attributes`` property, so the YAML spec does not resemble the format of the netlink messages directly.
+Note that the YAML spec is "flattened" and is not meant to visually resemble the format of the netlink messages (unlike certain ad-hoc documentation formats seen in kernel comments).
+In the YAML spec subordinate attribute sets are not defined inline as a nest, but defined in a separate attribute set referred to with a ``nested-attributes`` property of the container.

 YAML spec may also contain fractional spaces - spaces which contain a ``subset-of`` property.
 Such spaces describe a section of a full space, allowing narrowing down which